Phishing Vs Vishing – The Key Differences Explained

 What is Phishing?

-Any fraudulent email that is sent with the intention of deceiving the user into sharing their confidential and sensitive information falls under the phishing attack.
+Any fraudulent email sent to deceive the user into sharing their confidential and sensitive information falls under a phishing attack.

 Phishing emails are sent in bulk to mass audiences, supposing that at least 1-2% of the people who have received the mail would react as per the attacker’s instructions.
 This type of phishing is considered regular phishing.